DigitalLiteracyProject/dlp-comp/README.md

 to get your repo on your machine.

 #### Running the app
-Now that you have your copy of the repo, let's get it up and running:
+Now that you have your copy of the repo, let's get it up and running. `cd` into the `dlp-webapp` directory you just created and run:

 ```sh
 npm install